 If you are planning to plead not guilty make sure you research the law as it relates to your charges and go over the circumstances of the alleged offence so that you have it clear in your mind.
 This will help you present your case strongly and also means that you or your lawyer can identify any mitigating circumstances which could act in your favour and strengthen your defence.

 Even if you decide to plead guilty, it is still a good idea to go over the details of the case with a lawyer.
-In some cases you may be able to apply for a reduction in the charges, or obtain a Section 10 for a guilty plea, which could reduce the severity of the overall penalty or even mean that you could avoid conviction altogether.
+In some cases you may be able to apply for a reduction in the charges, or obtain a section 10 dismissal or conditional release order for a guilty plea, which could reduce the severity of the overall penalty or even mean that you could avoid conviction altogether.

 Gather your evidence